-Job sharing is defined as two (2) people sharing the responsibilities of one (1) full-time position with salary and benefits prorated.
+Job sharing is defined as two (2) people sharing the responsibilities of one (1) regular position with salary and benefits prorated.
 Each employee of the job sharing arrangement will work in a manner that provides full coverage for the position.
-The Holder Employee shall be defined as the employee who holds the full-time position and requests the Job Share arrangement.
-The Co-holder Employee is defined as the employee sharing the full-time position and may be either a full-time, regular part-time or temporary employee.
+The Holder Employee shall be defined as the employee who holds the regular position and requests the Job Share arrangement.
+The Co-holder Employee is defined as the employee sharing the full-time position and may be either a regular or temporary employee.